 Puppets have always fascinated children.
-But, did you know that puppets aren’t just for entertainment?
-Benefits of puppets include helping children learn various academic and social skills.
+But did you know that puppets aren't just used for entertainment?
+The benefits of puppet play include helping children learn various academic and social skills.

-Puppet show for kids have been used in classrooms, homes, hospitals and care centres for fun and learning.
-They have been used as an educational resource for decades, and various studies have proved that they are very effective aids for entertaining and teaching preschoolers.
-If you haven’t tried playing with puppets with your child before, here’s your chance!
+Puppet shows for kids have been used in classrooms, homes, hospitals and care centers for fun and learning.
+They have been used as an educational resource for decades.
+If you haven't tried playing with puppets with your child before, here's your chance!

 You can make sock puppets by drawing a pair of eyes, ears and a cheerful mouth on a pair of socks.
 Slip one puppet on each hand and start a conversation between the two.
 Finger puppets can be tailor-made to fit your or your preschooler's fingers.
 With a little imagination, you can have ten characters, one for each finger of both hands!